-The Wildcat Sanctuary is home to over 100 feline residents; all of which rely heavily on the daily husbandry provided by staff and interns.
-TWS is looking for hardworking individuals who are dedicated to providing the ultimate care for rescued felines while maintaining strict safety protocols.
-Our goal is to aid interns in gaining experience in the animal industry while educating them about the sanctuary field and the captive wildlife crisis.
-Interns will gain valuable experience from exotic feline husbandry, assisting staff in the building of animal enclosures, observing on-site veterinary procedures, and helping with educational and fundraising programs.
+Our goal is to provide a rounded experience in the animal industry, teach our interns what it takes to be a caretaker while educating them about the sanctuary field and the captive wildlife crisis.
+Interns will gain valuable experience from exotic feline husbandry, assisting staff in the building of animal enclosures, diet preparation, enrichment, grounds keeping, emergency response, assisting volunteers while on site and more.
 Please note: contact is prohibited between the wild cat residents and interns.

-Internships are non-paid positions.
+TWS provides free intern housing and a $50 weekly stipend for food.
 Interns are required to live on-site for the entire duration of the internship period.
-TWS provides free intern housing for 1-5 people.

 Intern Applicant Prerequisites: